 Both are used in cooking and, increasingly, for their medicinal qualities.

 Homegrown garlic’s creamy flavour adds a special touch to many dishes.
 Plant the cloves and after the leaves appear, begin feeding with a liquid plant food such as Yates Thrive Fish Blood & Bone Plant Food.
-Watch out for aphids on the leaves – control with Yates Nature's Way Organic Citrus, Vegie & Ornamental Spray – and water evenly throughout the growing season.
-Pull up the plants – bulbs and all – after the leaves yellow off in mid-summer and harden them in the sun for a few days before hanging them to store in a dry, airy place.
+Watch out for black aphids on the leaves – control with Yates Nature's Way Organic Citrus, Vegie & Ornamental Spray – and water evenly throughout the growing season.
+Pull up the plants (while lifting the bulbs from underneath) after the lower leaves start turning yellow.
+Make sure you harvest while there are still 5-6 green leaves left up top.
+Hang them to store in a dry, airy place for a month or so.

 Related products